Scrumptious fish pie with Dulse

 An easy fish pie recipe is a winner in many households: nutritious (especially when it features seaweeds).
 This one plate meal is the ultimate comfort food – the dulse provides a lovely flavour and boost of nutrients!

 750g assorted fish (gurnard, cod, salmon, prawns & scallops)

 Sea Salt & freshly ground pepper

-mashed potatoes, seasoned with salt, pepper & butter or cream.
+Mashed potatoes, seasoned with kelp salt, pepper & butter or cream.